Chrismmaldonado/DoBAV2/README.md

 4. If you encounter conflicts between CUDA and ROCm, you may need to uninstall one before installing the other.
 The installation script will guide you through this process.

 5. If the copy script fails, you can manually copy the files from the source directory to your current project directory.

+6. If you're having issues with model selection:
+   - Make sure LM Studio is running and the server is started
+   - Check that you can access the LM Studio API at http://localhost:1234/v1/models in your browser
+   - If using a remote LM Studio server, ensure the server is accessible from your machine
+   - If the model dropdown is blank, try clicking the "Refresh Models" button
+   - If models still don't appear, check the Debug tab for error messages
+   - The application will use placeholder models if it can't connect to LM Studio

 ## Contributing